-- The Joker on the Batman The Animated Series episode "Mad Love", who was able to talk his psychiatrist Harlene Quinzel into becoming Harley Quinn while still in Arkham.
-And it was implied early in the episode that he compromised the ones before her in a similar fashion.
+- The Joker on the Batman: The Animated Series episode "Mad Love", who was able to talk his psychiatrist Harlene Quinzel into becoming Harley Quinn while still in Arkham.
+It was implied early in the episode that he compromised the ones before her in a similar fashion.

 - Batman does this in Justice League, when captured by Lex Luthor's villainous team.
-He bribes Ultra Humanite to save the Justice League from Luthor's plan and take down the team from the inside, frames the perfectly innocent Cheetah as his accomplice, drives a wedge between team members and generally makes a nuisance of himself, all while restrained.
-And then, as the kicker, reveals in the climax that he could have escaped at any time but stuck around 'to keep an eye on' the Injustice Gang.
+He bribes Ultra Humanite to save the Justice League from Luthor's Evil Plan and take down the team from the inside, frames the perfectly innocent Cheetah as his accomplice, drives a wedge between team members and generally makes a nuisance of himself, all while restrained.
+Then, as the kicker, he reveals in the climax that he could have escaped at any time but stuck around 'to keep an eye on' the Injustice Gang.